 One thing that you absolutely must do is to get a solid understanding of the laws and regulations that apply to subscriptions, such as the rules of prenotification.
 Be sure to get appropriate legal advice from a competent attorney.

 Another thing that you will likely need to do is to open a high-risk merchant account.
-Even aside from matters related to subscription business, a high-risk payment processor such as Zen Payments specializes in payment processing for high-risk industries, so it knows those industries better than a traditional banker would, and could be exactly what you need, not only to get a merchant account, but also to get your high-risk business operating smoothly and effectively.
+Even aside from matters related to subscription business, a high-risk payment processor such as Zen Payments specializes in payment processing for high-risk industries like subscription merchant accounts, so it knows those industries better than a traditional banker would, and could be exactly what you need, not only to get a merchant account, but also to get your high-risk business operating smoothly and effectively.

 When choosing a high-risk payment processor, be sure to ask as many questions as necessary until you’re satisfied with the responses and clear on what you can expect and what will be expected of you.
 Our team at Zen Payments would be happy to speak with you and find ways to help your business prosper, so please don’t hesitate to contact us.